anirudhs123/Neural-Recommender-system/README.md

 2. The pipeline includes a Co-clustering algorithm based recommender built using the Scikit-Surprise package.
 There were options to use either cosine similarity or Pearson similarity based collaborative filtering recommender, both of which were built using the Turicreate package.

 3. Neural embedding is one of the most suitable ways for handling Sparse Data.
-Given a set of users and items.
-We can learn a supervised algorithm which Provides us with rating of the item using embedding representation of User and the item.Machine learning approaches differ from this approach from the fact that , there we will have to have extracted features prior to executing a model
+Given a set of users and items, we can learn a supervised algorithm which Provides us with rating of the item using embedding representation of User and the item.Machine learning approaches differ from this approach from the fact that , there we will have to have extracted features prior to executing a model

 4. In case of Bipartite Graph based Recommenders, the items are considered as nodes and are given edge weights depending on their co-occurrence frequency.
 We use Louvain modularity technique to split the items into different communities.The number of communities obtained is dependent on the resolution used.
 Depending on the number of recommendations required for each user, we can modify the resolution to cater to that.